 Ansible is a configuration management platform that automates storage, servers, and networking.
+When you use Ansible to configure these components, difficult manual tasks become repeatable and less vulnerable to error.

 Artificial intelligence (AI) is the basis for mimicking human intelligence processes through the creation and application of algorithms built into a dynamic computing environment.
 Stated simply, AI is trying to make computers think and act like humans.